TheSre/todo_manager/README.md

 - see all todos -- not just for today
 - group todos by project
 - mark todos as done and save them in done list

+## installation
+Just download `todo.sh` and source it from somewhere in your config files.
+A natural place could be your shell config file (e.g. `.bashrc` or `.zshrc`).